Inflatable Repair Customer Writes:

 We hear your story all the time, where someone borrows a friend or neighbor’s bounce house for a party or something, and it ends up getting damaged.
 Residential grade inflatables are so cheaply made, it’s not hard to damage them, and it unfortunately puts people in uncomfortable positions with the person they borrowed it from.
 Most people don’t understand how flimsy these things are, and I can’t blame them because the writing on the packaging often talks up the durability of the product, which is absolutely not true.

-I’d be happy to sell you some patch.
-All you need to do is run through our online store and place your order.
 We generally do not look at residential grade inflatables because the answer is always the same.
 It’s either, “No, I’m sorry we can’t fix that.” or “Yes we can fix that, but the repair will cost $200.” and nobody wants to spend $200 on an old inflatable that might have cost that much new.